 Insert the opt-in form code into your opt-in page

 Go back to your opt-in page.
-In WordPress, click on the Text tab, go to where you want the opt-in form to be, click to place the cursor there, and paste in your opt-in form code.
+In WordPress, click on the Text tab, go to where you want the opt-in form to be, click to place the cursor there, (or add a custom HTML block in the Gutenberg block editor), and paste in your opt-in form code.

 Go back to the Visual tab and check it out.